wp-plugins/fcchat/readme.txt

 Up Next

 We are currently working on WebRTC video chat, which does not require Flash, and which would run on a variety of mobile devices.
+We are also programmable interface so that you can add your own custom features to the chat.

 NEWS